Clones Abbey: Round Tower

 The Round Tower can be seen from Cara Street.
 The horizontal lintels and small windows are signs of early masonry.
 The doorway lacks the Romanesque arch, that is typical of medieval Christian buildings.
 These attributes lead one to the conclusion that it is among the oldest of the round towers on the British Isles.
 The tower was built to have five floors, ending in the top with a large, rectangular window.
 The roof of the building was undoubtedly a bencobhair; a stone, conical roof as is typical of Irish round towers.
-The tower itself would have reached seventy-five feet; but in its current, roofless state only reaches fify-one.
+The tower itself would have reached seventy-five feet; but in its current, roofless state only reaches fifty-one.
 There is damage to the masonry on the exterior below the door, to the right.
 The cracked appearance of the stones suggests heat damage.
 This could be from any of the numerous instances in which the monastery was razed.